Heart Inflammation

 Infections

-• Viral infections are the most common cause of myocarditis and pericarditis.
-These may include SARS-CoV-2 (the virus that causes COVID-19), adenovirus, coxsackievirus (including hand, foot, and mouth disease), herpes virus, and influenza (flu) virus and parvovirus B19 (which causes an infection common in children known as fifth disease).
+• Viruses are the most common cause of myocarditis and pericarditis.
+These may include SARS-CoV-2 (the virus that causes COVID-19), adenovirus, coxsackievirus (including hand, foot, and mouth disease), herpes virus, influenza (flu) virus, and parvovirus B19 (which causes an infection common in children known as fifth disease).
 Viruses may infect the heart muscle tissue, causing the body’s immune system to react.

-• Bacteria are the most common cause of endocarditis, which occurs when bacteria and blood cells form clumps, typically on the heart valves.
-In most developed countries Staphylococcus aureus (staph infection) is the most common type of bacteria that causes endocarditis.
-Bacteria can enter the blood in many ways, including during a medical or dental procedure or through intravenous drug use.
+• Bacteria are the most common cause of endocarditis, which occurs when bacteria and blood cells form clumps, most often on the heart valves.
+In many advanced countries, Staphylococcus aureus (staph infection) is the most common type of bacteria that causes endocarditis.
+Bacteria can enter the blood in many ways, including during a medical or dental procedure or through drug use, when drugs are injected into the veins by needle.
 Streptococcus (strep) bacteria can also cause endocarditis, but this is more common in less developed countries.
-Pericarditis caused by bacteria is not common in the United States.

-• Parasites are another infectious cause of myocarditis, such as the parasite that causes Chagas disease, a serious health problem in Latin America.
-The parasite can specifically affect the heart at the time of infection and may lead to the need for a pacemaker.
+• Parasites are another cause of infection leading to myocarditis.
+One example is the parasite that causes Chagas disease, a serious health problem in Latin America.
+The parasite can affect the heart and may lead to the need for a pacemaker.

 Autoimmune diseases